-The RHIC Overlay District Ordinance is incorporated by reference into Chapter V. IV of the Vigo County Unified Development Ordinance as Section F. It will become effective upon passage of the Vigo County Unified Development Ordinance.
+The RHIC Overlay District Ordinance is incorporated by reference into Chapter V. IV of the Vigo County Unified Development Ordinance (UDO) as Section F. It will become effective upon passage of the Vigo County Unified Development Ordinance.
+Herein, where UDO standards are cited, the most recent UDO standards shall apply.